U.S. Bank Center (Milwaukee)

 U.S. Bank Center is a skyscraper in downtown Milwaukee, Wisconsin.
 Standing 601 ft and 42 stories tall, it is the tallest building in the state of Wisconsin and the tallest building between Chicago and Minneapolis.
-The building has a floor area of 1,077,607 ft2.
-As of 2024, major tenants included the main headquarters of Baird, Foley & Lardner, and Sensient Technologies, as well as regional headquarters for U.S. Bank and IBM.
+The building has a floor area of 1,236,203 ft2.
+As of 2026, major tenants included the main headquarters of Baird, Foley & Lardner, and Sensient Technologies, as well as regional offices for U.S. Bank and Deloitte.

-The building was designed by Colombian-Peruvian architect Bruce Graham with James DeStefano of Skidmore, Owings & Merrill, and engineered by Bangladeshi-American structural engineer Fazlur Rahman Khan.
+The building was designed by architects Bruce Graham and James DeStefano of Skidmore, Owings & Merrill, and engineered by Fazlur Rahman Khan.
 It was topped off on August 29, 1972, and completed in 1973.
 It was the headquarters for Firstar Corporation from 1973 to 2001.